 Understanding whether a Quarterback’s College Passer Rating can predict their NFL success is the question we looked to answer for part 55 of our “Does It Matter?” series.
-Within this analysis, you will find the optimal range we found and both 2024 and 2025 rookie Quarterbacks who fell within our optimal range and those who fell outside of it.
+Within this analysis, you will find the optimal range we found which you can apply to your prospect scouting.
 Here are all of our findings:

 Methodology